-5. The conduct was caused by a disability, and it is verified that the Applicant is not likely to engage in excludable behavior in the future.
+5. The conduct was caused by a disability, and it is verified that the applicant is not likely to engage in excludable behavior in the future.

-6. The Applicant can provide evidence of rehabilitation, such as current involvement in counseling or the Community and Supportive Services Program or family Self-Sufficiency Program, if available, Alcoholics Anonymous, Narcotic Anonymous, successful completion of treatment, compliance with or successful completion of conditions of parole or probation.
+6. The applicant evidence of can provide rehabilitation, such as current involvement in Supportive counseling or the Community and Services Program or Family Self-Sufficiency Program, if available, Alcoholics Anonymous, Narcotic Anonymous, successful completion of treatment, compliance with or successful completion of conditions of parole or probation.